listrophy/Inscribe/README.md

 let w = Parent.Widget()

 print("The Widget is described as \(w.description)")
+// => "The Widget is described as Parent.Widget"
 ```

 The `@Inscribe` macro will, in this case, expand into: